bmokase3093/alx-higher_level_programming/0x02-python-import_modules/README.md

 You can cast arguments into integers by using int() (you can assume that all arguments can be casted into integers) Your code should not be executed when imported
 Write a program that prints all the names defined by the compiled module hidden_4.pyc (please download it locally).
+Write a program that imports the variable a from the file variable_load_5.py and prints its value.

+You are not allowed to use * for importing or __import__ Your code should not be executed when imported